CRitsu/blog/README.md

 ## About UI style design

-I'm looking for new idea, seems it needs more time.
+The new style design is almost been finished.

+Let's work it out!

 ## I18n memo